ddnexus/pagy/docs/extras/headers.md

 Add [RFC-8288](https://tools.ietf.org/html/rfc8288) compliant http response headers (and other helpers) useful for API pagination.
 It also follows the header casing introduced by `rack` version `3+` (see https://github.com/rack/rack/issues/1592).

+!!!success
+This extra works also with the [Pagy::Keyset API](/docs/api/keyset.md) !!!

 ## Synopsis

 ```ruby pagy.rb (initializer)